 - Finely chop the onion, garlic, chili pepper, olives and anchovies.
-In a large pot, heat a tablespoon of olive oil and saute the onion until soft and transparent.
-Add the rest of the ingredients (except for the peas and spinach) and saute for another minute.
+In a large pot, heat a tablespoon of olive oil and sauté the onion until soft and transparent.
+Add the rest of the ingredients (except for the peas, spinach and egg) and sauté for another minute.

 - Add the peas and the spinach and combine well.
 Cook for 10 minutes.
 Check the seasoning and make sure that all ingredients are well incorporated together.

 - Remove from the heat and let it cool well before putting it on the pastry.